For Our Babies: Ending the Invisible Neglect of America's Infants

-Written by J. Ronald Lally, Co-Director of the Center for Child & Family Studies at WestEd, the book shares the hopes, worries, and frustrations of American parents, who receive little support for their children or themselves as parents.
+Written by J. Ronald Lally, former Co-Director of the Center for Child & Family Studies at WestEd, the book shares the hopes, worries, and frustrations of American parents, who receive little support for their children or themselves as parents.
 It also reveals their lack of awareness about how little assistance they receive compared to parents in other countries.

 In addition, the book provides crucial testimony from developmental psychologists, child care providers, health and mental health professionals, economists, specialists in brain development, and early learning educators.
 These specialists address how U.S. policy and practices must change if all parents are to raise children to be physically and emotionally healthy and productive members of society.

 To learn about WestEd’s For Our Babies initiative, visit ForOurBabies.org.

 “This is a clarion and moving call on behalf of our most vulnerable and valuable citizens, our amazing babies.
 It gathers together the freshest and broadest knowledge of what they need to flourish and contrasts this to the myriad ways our policies and practices consistently fail them.
 For Our Babies is an energizing, enlightening, and wholly loving book.”Jeree Pawl, Clinical Pyschologist, Board of Directors, Zero to Three

 “Dr. Lally’s book sensitively captures the tension in knowing that infants at birth are both full of unlimited developmental potential and at the same time desperately dependent on their surroundings.
 And, thankfully, it is filled with ways to act on his informed and urgent plea for action to change policy and practice.”Carol Brunson Day, President, Brunson Phillips & Day, Inc.